GannettDigital/api-docs/source/includes/_authentication.md

 <a name="business_user_credentials"></a>
 ### Business user credentials

-The user (login email) being used for API authentication must be a business user in the LOCALiQ platform and have access to the GMAID that will be used in the API.
+The user (login email) being used for API authentication must be a business user in the LocaliQ platform and have access to the GMAID that will be used in the API.
 Business User credentials are provided to you by your account team during account creation.
 These credentials allow you to access the account data through the APIs as well as the Client Center.
 If you need to check if you have a Business User created or need to reset your password, you can navigate to ReachSecurePay (https://reachsecurepay.com/client/index.php) and enter your email address.
 If you encounter the error message “Email Address is invalid” or “Email Address not found”, please contact your account management team.
 If you progress to the login screen, you can select “Create a new password” which will either send you a password reset email or allow you to set your password manually (this will only occur if your password has never been set).

 <a name="access_to_hippa_data"></a>